 TSH (Thyroid Stimulating Hormone)

-But if your TSH is normal, that doesn’t mean your thyroid is doing its job or that you don’t have symptoms of low thyroid function…because what TSH doesn’t tell us is how your thyroid is responding to that signal from your brain!
+But if your TSH is normal, that doesn’t mean your thyroid is doing its job or that you don’t have symptoms of low thyroid function.
+Because what TSH doesn’t tell us is how your thyroid is responding to that signal from your brain!
 And if your TSH is on the lower end, that could mean your brain is asleep on the job (stress, inflammation, and stealth infections are three common culprits)—especially if your thyroid hormones are also low, which you can’t know unless you test them!

-Total T4, Total T3, Free T4, & Free T3
+Thyroid Hormones: Total T4, Total T3, Free T4, Free T3

-Your thyroid makes thyroid hormone—mostly T4 (the inactive form) but also some T3 (the active form).
-When your body needs more active thyroid hormone (T3), it will actually convert T4 into T3, and this requires several nutrients and happens primarily in your liver and gut.
+When your body needs more active thyroid hormone (T3), it will actually convert T4 into T3.
+This process of converting T4 into T3 requires several nutrients and happens primarily in your liver and gut.
 This is a major reason why your thyroid function is impacted by the rest of your health and why it’s SO important to take a whole-body approach when it comes to assessing—and addressing—your thyroid!

 Reverse T3 (rT3)